There are places available for only 42 barristers. Seniority of at least five years at the private bar is a pre-requisite.

 Advocates will be appearing for either the Crown or Defence in a conspiracy to murder case.

 In both briefs, barristers will give an opening address, examine in chief three witnesses, cross examine three witnesses and give a closing address.
-No extensive, specialised legal knowledge is required for either brief - the cases are suitable for practitioners from all areas of practice.
+No extensive, specialised legal knowledge is required for either brief - the cases are suitable for practitioners from all areas of practice to improve, develop and hone their skills.

 The general format of the intensive is to discuss the requirements of each performance and have demonstrations the day before the performances.
 Barristers then reconsider and refine for their own performances.